camptocamp/eval-perf-ol-mapbox/README.md

-# Testing performance of mapbox-gl and openlayehttps://github.com/camptocamp/eval-perf-ol-mapboxrs
+# Testing performance of mapbox-gl and openlayers

 ## Literature review
 Reviewing the literature confirmed that Quality of Experience (QoE) is a complicated problem.